OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/use-an-external-authentication-provider.md

 You can either create the IT users manually, using the infrastructure management console, or use the [LifeTime Services API](https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/LifeTime_API_v2).

 Notice that when creating new IT users in OutSystems you'll have to specify the user password.
-Since you'll be using an external authentication provider, you can simply use a dummy password when creating OutSystems users, because it will not be used in the authentication process.
+Since you'll be using an external authentication provider, you can simply use a dummy password when creating OutSystems users, because it won't be used in the authentication process.

 ### Change the Authentication Plugin